-So your timeworn website needed a fresh look and you’ve decided to redesign it.
-After the website’s launch, you may have waited with bated breath to see the new site yield results as per your expectations.
+So your timeworn website needed a fresh new logo design or branding, and you’ve decided to redesign it.
+After your web design agency has okayed your website’s launch, you may have waited with bated breath to see the new site yield results as per your expectations.
 But when you see spammy leads and declining sales, you feel heartbroken.
 The dwindling user base and sessions can steal your good night’s sleep.
 However, instead of digging into analytics to unearth the mystery behind it, find out if you took care of the SEO part.

 At the time of redesigning websites, many people don’t pay enough attention to SEO and as a consequence, face a backlash when traffic nosedives.
 If you suffered this problem, then this article can be an eye-opener as it points out specific critical considerations and actions.
 Anyway, before you begin, check the traffic.
 If analytics indicate a slump, then you can focus on reasons that led to such conditions from an SEO angle.